-5.2.3.1 The assessment method is to model changes in plate thickness and panel geometry.
+- 5.2.3.1 The assessment method is to model changes in plate thickness and panel geometry. - 5.2.3.2 In way of web frames, stringers and brackets, the geometry of the panel (i.e. plate bounded by web stiffeners/face plate) may not have a rectangular shape.
+Where the advanced buckling method is unable to correctly model the panel geometry, then an equivalent rectangular panel is to be defined as shown in Figure D.5.5.
+Where web stiffeners are not connected to the intersecting stiffeners, then the panel may be defined as shown in Figure D.5.6.
+The FE analysis is to represent the actual structure in order to derive realistic stress values for application to the equivalent rectangular panel.
+The stresses of all elements whose centroids are within the equivalent plate panel are to be considered for stress average in accordance with 5.3.2.1. - 5.2.3.3 Where the advanced buckling method is unable to correctly model changes in net plate thickness across a panel, and the panel consists of a number of finite plate elements, then the average thickness is to be taken as:

-- 5.2.3.2 In way of web frames, stringers and brackets, the geometry of the panel (i.e. plate bounded by web stiffeners/face plate) may not have a rectangular shape.
-Where the advanced buckling method is unable to correctly model the panel geometry, then an equivalent rectangular panel is to be defined as shown in Figure D.5.5 and D.5.6.
-The FE analysis is to represent the actual structure in order to derive realistic stress values for application to the equivalent rectangular panel. - 5.2.3.3 Where the advanced buckling method is unable to correctly model changes in net plate thickness across a panel, and the panel consists of a number of finite plate elements, then the average thickness is to be taken as:
+$$t{avr} = \frac{\sum A_j \ t_j}{\sum A_j}$$

-$$t{avr} = \frac{\sum A_j t_j}{\sum A_j}$$
+$A_i$ area of the jth plate element making up the panel

-- A_j area of the jth plate element making up the panel - t_j net thickness of the jth plate element making up the panel
+$t_i$ net thickness of the jth plate element making up the panel